Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Stability of ALE ADER-DG methods on classical geometries

-We remark that the $\CFL$ values reported in Table~\eqref{PNPN}, even if they do not correspond to true stability limits, are consistent with those widely used in the community (see, e.g., \cite{gaburro2021posteriori, chiocchetti2021high, ricardo2025scalable}), which have generally been determined empirically.
-By a matter of facts, in complex test cases, the small amplification factor due to instability is mitigated when combined with other discretization techniques such as numerical viscosity, Riemann solvers, damping factors, and limiters.
+For $N \leq 3$, the empirical $\CFL$ bounds and the $\CFL$ bounds determined by our linear stability analysis coincide, in accordance with the analysis carried out in~\cite{dumbser2008unified}.
+On the other hand, for $4 \leq N \leq 9$, the method turns out to be unstable for commonly used $\CFL$ bounds.
+By comparing the first and second rows in Table~\ref{PNPN}, we observe that empirical $\CFL$ bounds just correspond to the rightmost jump in each stability plot, where the stability condition \eqref{eq.stabilitycondition}, even if only slightly, is violated.
+Hence, commonly used $\CFL$ values do not correspond to true stability limits.
+However, this does not mean that they cannot be used in applications as an informed guess for the selection of the time step.
+Indeed, in complex test cases, the small amplification factor due to instability is mitigated when combined with other discretization techniques such as numerical viscosity, Riemann solvers, damping factors, and limiters.
 As a result, authors usually adopt these values as their reference maximum $\CFL$ number when running numerical experiments.

+A sharp von Neumann limit can be recovered for $N \geq 4$ only for much smaller values of the $\CFL$ number, as shown in Figure~\ref{fig:stabilityADERDGexplicitzoom}, where we pick a uniform $\CFL$ sampling in the log-domain (starting from $10^{-12}$ with a log-step of $0.005$).
+We report in the third and last row of Table~\ref{PNPN} the largest tested $\CFL$ value $c$ such that $\rho_{N,11}(c) \leq 1+10^{-10}$.

 \begin{remark} The analysis extends to the case of a mesh moving with uniform velocity $v \in \R$.
 In this context, the stability condition turns into

 Assuming $a > 0$, by using a value $\tilde{c} \leq \CFL_{\textup{max}}$ and selecting $\Delta t = \tilde{c} \Delta x/a$, the condition above rewrites as